Dataform Field Naming Standards

 Prefix lu

-Lookup (core) have the lu prefix.
+Lookup (core) fields have the lu prefix.

 Example: luStatus